A Blood Test to Diagnose Depression

 In addition, this protein works the same way as it does in the brain.
 Thanks to this, a much larger “depression network” can be drawn than was previously thought.

 Therefore, the amount of serotonin contained in blood platelets will be indicative of what happens in the brain.
-To be sure, they contrasted analytical results with imaging tests, such as magnetic resonance imaging.

 The revolution is closer every day

 The depression network is what is called a “network in automatic mode.”
 It receives this name because, when it deals with complex ideas, it’s disabled.
 However, when the brain is at rest, it’s activated.